JeffRMoore/async-benchmark-runner/README.md

 ];
 ```
 This creates a synchronous benchmark that does nothing.
 Place this in a file in
 your project called `benchmarks/suite.js`.
-(This location can be changed.)
+This location can be changed by
+specifying an alternate location with a `--suite` parameter.

 Run the benchmark suite via the cli utility:
 ```